TERMS OF SERVICE/GENERAL INFORMATION

-Please take estimates with a chunk of Himalayan salt.
+Please take estimates with a chunk of Himalayan salt, as they assume redrawing each frame from scratch.
 If I'm able to take any shortcuts without affecting the quality of the sprite, such as duplicating legs in the background layer when making a running animation, I will inform you and deduct a portion from the final price.
 If I feel a character is too complex, I will let you know before I begin.
 Selective/colored outlining will not affect the price, but may slow down completion of the sprite.
 Also bear in mind that wings are very difficult, so I will be considering them a complicating factor.

 Digital art prices are determined by the number of characters and the ammount of completion requested by the client.
 Each additional character to a piece is 75% the cost of the first character.
 Prices are as follows:

 I haven't worked out rates for this yet, but it's something I'm interested in trying out sometime.
 I'm still learning a lot of stuff, so I will hopefully be confident enough in the future to work on sites for people.